Marko Vovchok: Biography

 Mariya Vilinska was born in 1833 in the Oryol Governorate of the Russian Empire into the family of an army officer and a noblewoman.
 After she lost her father at the age of 7, she was raised at her aunt's estate and then sent off to study first to Kharkov (now Kharkiv, Ukraine) and then to Oryol.
-In 1851 she moved to Ukraine, having married Aphanasyy Markovych, a folklorist and ethnographer who was a member of the Brotherhood of Saints Cyril and Methodius.
-From 1851 till 1858 she lived in Chernihiv, Kiev and Nemyriv, assisting her husband with his ethnographic work and learning the Ukrainian culture and language.
+In 1851 she moved to Ukraine, having married Opanas Markovych, a folklorist and ethnographer who was a member of the Brotherhood of Saints Cyril and Methodius.
+From 1851 till 1858 she lived in Chernihiv, Kyiv and Nemyriv, assisting her husband with his ethnographic work, studying the Ukrainian culture and language.
 In 1857 Marko Vovchok wrote Narodni opovidannya (Folk Stories).
-It met with immediate acclaim in Ukrainian literary circles, in particular from Taras Shevchenko and Panteleimon Kulish, and in Russia, after it had been translated into Russian and edited by Ivan Turgenev as Ukrainskie narodnye rasskazy (Ukrainian Folk Tales, 1859).
+It was met with immediate acclaim in Ukrainian literary circles, in particular from Taras Shevchenko and Panteleimon Kulish, and in Russia, after it had been translated into Russian and edited by Ivan Turgenev as Ukrainskie narodnye rasskazy (Ukrainian Folk Tales, 1859).

 After a short stay in Saint Petersburg in 1859, Marko Vovchok moved to Central Europe, where she resided in Germany, France, Italy and Switzerland.
 From 1867 to 1878, she again lived in Saint Petersburg, where due to the prohibition against the Ukrainian language she wrote and translated for Russian magazines.
 Vovchok wrote in Russian Zhivaya dusha (The living soul, 1868), Zapiski prichyotnika (Notes of a junior deacon, 1870), V glushi (In the backwoods, 1875), and several other novels.
-From 1878, she lived in the Northern Caucasus, and in 1885–1893 in Kiev Governorate, where she proceeded with her work on Ukrainian folklore and a dictionary.
-At the beginning of the 1900s Mariya Vilinska restored her contact with Ukrainian publishers.

 After gaining considerable publicity for her plagiarism, when she attributed other people's Russian translations to herself, and the collapse of the Translations of the Best Foreign Writers magazine, Vovchok left St. Petersburg in 1872 and settled on the estate of her acquaintances in the Tver province.
 Living in the "province", she continued to write in Russian.
 In particular, at this time her novels and short stories "Warm Nest" (Ukr.
 Teple Gnezdechko, 1873), "In the Wilderness" (Ukr.
 In the game, 1875), "Rest in the village" (Ukr.
 Rest in the village, 1876—1899), etc.

-1878 - remarries Mikhail Lobach-Zhuchenko, much younger than her, and for the next 30 years lives in her husband's places of service in various parts of the Russian Empire (Stavropol, Boguslav, Nalchik).
-In particular, in 1887-1893 - in the village.
-Khokhitva (Kyiv province).
-Later, the Lobach-Zhuchenko family settled in the Russian city of Nalchik, Terek region, and lived there until the death of Maria Lobach-Zhuchenko.

-She died on 10 August 1907 in Nalchik, Russian Empire.
+From 1878, after marrying the much younger Mikhail Lobach-Zhuchenko, she lived in her husband's places of service in various parts of the Russian Empire: in the Northern Caucasus (Stavropol), and 1885–1893 in the Kiev Governorate (Boguslav, from 1887 - Khokhitva), where she proceeded with her work on Ukrainian folklore and a dictionary.
+At the beginning of the 1900s Mariya Vilinska restored her contact with Ukrainian publishers.
+Later, the Lobach-Zhuchenko family settled in the Russian city of Nalchik, Terek region, living there until Maria's death on 10 August 1907.